cvoter/website-research-group/README.md

 A good way to edit the website content is to use **Visual Studio Code** (download [here](https://code.visualstudio.com/download)), but [other options](https://docs.hugoblox.com/getting-started/cms/) work too.
 RStudio + Blogdown package used to be a good option, but it no longer plays as nicely with Hugo - I'd recommend using one of the other approaches.

 To setup a website and begin editing in VS Code:
-1. Install Hugo Extended following instructions [here](https://docs.hugoblox.com/getting-started/install-hugo/). *Note*: if you are using Windows and your system is reasonably modern, the Powershell you have probably works fine, no need to install a new variant.
+1. **Install Hugo Extended** following instructions [here](https://docs.hugoblox.com/getting-started/install-hugo/). *Note*: if you are using Windows and your system is reasonably modern, the Powershell you have probably works fine, no need to install a new variant.
-2. Clone a template to your local computer.
+2. **Clone a template** to your local computer.
 We're using [HugoBlox/theme-research-group](https://github.com/HugoBlox/theme-research-group).
 If you are looking to make a personal website, [HugoBlox/theme-academic-cv](https://github.com/HugoBlox/theme-academic-cv) may be a good option.
 More options [here](https://hugoblox.com/templates/).
 Rename the directory as you wish.
-3. In VS Code, replace the README.md and content in the `content`, `assets/media`, and `images` directories with your materials, as described below.
+3. **Customize content** in VS Code.
+Replace the README.md and content in the `content`, `assets/media`, and `images` directories with your materials, as described below.
 Additional details on customization [here](https://docs.hugoblox.com/getting-started/customize/).
-4. As you edit, view the rendered site locally by running this command in the VS Code terminal (or other terminal, e.g. GIt Bash): `hugo server -D`.
+4. **View the rendered site** locally as you edit by running this command in the VS Code terminal (or other terminal, e.g. GIt Bash): `hugo server -D`.
 It will return a message that includes a link (e.g., `http://localhost:1313/`) that you can open in your browser.
 As the message indicates, kill the server via `Ctrl + C`.
 5. On GitHub, create a repo for your website.
-On your local machine, add the remote repo via `git remote add origin <url>`
+On your local machine, update the remote repo via `git remote set-url origin <url>`

 ## Quick Orientation
 Once installed, the main website files that get modified are in the top level `content`, `assets/media`, and `images` directories.